POTASSIUM RICH FOOD Video

 What can I eat to help reduce muscle cramping?

-As some might have been told by their old track coaches, a banana a day keeps the cramping away -- or something like that.
+Spring is in full swing and park paths are full of joggers and walkers shedding that winter weight.
 Bananas are a good source of potassium rich, and too low a level of this mineral may be one cause of muscle cramping.

 Potassium rich foods, an essential nutrient in the diet, is an electrolyte -- an ionized salt in the body that can become electrically charged.
 Potassium and sodium work together across cell membranes to regulate muscle contractions, among other critical body functions.
 If there's too little potassium, a condition called hypokalemia can result.